Charles-Chao-Chen/bbFMM/Readme.txt

+TODO: Make into a .a/.so lib, so the user does not need to
+	compile the code with their application anymore.

+TODO: resolve the ambiguity of pow(int&, int) when compiled with
+	g++ (cmath lib included).
+The way Pieter does is to convert to pow(double, double) function.

 TODO: Remove the default assumption that the root center is at the
 	origin.
 Instead, compute the center and pass into FMM.